 Debian isn't the easiest distro in the world, but once installed, its package management system makes everything easy.

-Japanese in Linux, FreeBSD and
+Japanese in Linux and some BSDs.

 Linux's fdisk is a far more sophisticated tool than the fdisk that comes with DOS.
 However, it's not that hard to use--there are times when the various gui or simpler partitioning tools don't work and fdisk will.
 Like many things in Linux, once you get used to it, you might grow to prefer it to the graphic disk partitioning tools